vachmara/valentinchmara/content/blog/how-you-can-earn-money-thanks-to-open-source.md

 ### Reproducing the bug

 The issue reporter included a [minimal reproduction on CodeSandbox](https://codesandbox.io/p/sandbox/lvy7mc), which made the debugging process incredibly smooth.
-I was able to see the unexpected behavior immediately: enabling `exact: true` was returning no results when it should've returned one.
+I was able to see the unexpected behavior immediately: enabling `exact: true` was returning one result when it shouldn't have returned one.

 After verifying the issue, I cloned the Orama repository locally.
 Following the README and contributing guidelines, I set up the monorepo and explored the structure.
 At the root, I checked the `package.json` and noticed the project uses [Turborepo](https://turbo.build/) for managing multiple packages, very clean and well-structured.